 3. Play parks

 Another free way to keep the kids entertained on dry days.
 Mix it up and visit a different play park each day.
 Find parks with concrete areas so you can take the kids scooters and rollerblades with you.
+Some parks even have tennis courts you can use for free, so take some racquets and balls and have a game of tennis, badminton or even volleyball.
+Find some cheap racquets at Badminton HQ for the kids.

 4. Make the most of your garden